rathomas/weather-demo/README.md

 This project is an application example for a typical [AngularJS](http://angularjs.org/) web app.

-The application is a code example was built in Angular JS / D3 / HTML5 / CSS
+The application is a code example built in Angular JS / D3 / HTML5 / CSS

 ## Getting Started